Daniel-KM/Omeka-plugin-CuratorMonitor/README.md

 ------------

 Install the required plugins [HistoryLog] and [SimpleVocab].
-The last improvements on History Log are not yet committed, so the [fork of HistoryLog] should still be used.
+The last improvements on History Log are not yet committed, so the [fork of History Log] should still be used.

 Install the optional plugin [Hide Elements] in order to hide some fields to